Throughout this blog and at other gardening sites, we often refer to a plant’s “hardiness zone”. Find your location on the map to identify your zone.

 Microclimates

-microclimate that raises the temperature just a few degrees, compared to out in the open, can make a huge difference.
-You can find a microclimate simply by placing the winter garden on the south side (in the northern hemisphere) of the house, a solid fence, or the shed.
-There’s a little wiggle room in your USDA plant hardiness zone if you can take advantage of warmer microclimates.
+A microclimate that raises the temperature just a few degrees, compared to out in the open, can make a huge difference.
+Place the winter garden close to the south side (in the northern hemisphere) of the house, a solid fence, or the shed.
+There’s a little wiggle room in your USDA plant hardiness zone if you take advantage of warmer microclimates.

-In late February of 2024, I placed flats of the first cool season greens of the year on the south/southeast side of the enclosed porch.
-Here, they can grow where the temperatures are 1-3 degrees warmer at night than 15′ from the house and they’re protected from the wind.
-Now that they’re well rooted, the brassicas and lettuces will tolerate freezing temperatures before they’re sold or set into the garden.
+In late February of 2024, I placed flats of the first cool season greens of the year on the south/southeast side of the enclosed porch (photo, above).
+Here, they can grow where the temperatures are up to 3 or 4 degrees warmer at night than 15′ from the house, and they’re protected from the wind.
+Now that they’re well rooted, the brassicas and lettuces will tolerate freezing temperatures, within limits, before they’re sold or set into the garden.

 Potted spinach ‘Monstrueux de Viroflay’, a French heirloom.